ericpolanski/newsfeed/README.md

   - Mutations: For posts, comments, likes, and authentication

 ## Authentication System

+I decided to add an authentication system since in my CS308: Foundations of Security course, we're talking about this very thing and I thought why not combine the work the two classes are doing.

 This application includes a full authentication system built with JWT tokens and GraphQL.
 Here are the key features: